6.5. Recruitment and Hiring in Policing

 • What have you done to prepare for the job?

 There often is the feeling by candidates, that the answers to the above questions are a given and known, therefore why would one need to study or prepare for such easy questions?
 However, that way of thinking could not be further from the truth.
-The oral board interview consists of a table with two-to-four police department represenatives, usually a police officer, possibly a volunteer police department representative, and one or two supervisors on one side of the table, and one chair placed in the center of the room (or the opposite side of the table) for the candidate to sit.
-This set up is meant to place the candidate on the spot and cause some stress to occur.
+The oral board interview consists of a table with four police department representatives, usually a police officer, possibly a volunteer police department representative, and one or two supervisors on one side of the table, and one chair placed in the center of the room (or the opposite side of the table) for the candidate to sit.
+This setup is meant to place the candidate on the spot and cause some stress to occur.
 This will help the panel members see how the candidate responds to stress.
-The reason behind this is because the job of a police officer will entail at times, stressful situations and being the center of attention when citizens will look towards the police officer for guidance.
+The reason behind this is that the job of a police officer will entail at times, stressful situations and being the center of attention when citizens look towards the police officer for guidance.
 Therefore, this is one way to gauge how the candidate or future police officer will respond in a stressful situation.

 Successful candidates learn positive ways to prepare for the oral board interview by taking college/university classes, obtaining study guides, writing out answers to the obvious questions, memorizing answers, and conducting practice sessions with family and friends where the questions and answers are read aloud.